rexthompson/axwx/doc/DesignSpecification.md

 #### Collision Data Cleanup

 The raw data includes several attributes that are not pertinent to the project and Ax/Wx visualization tool (217 attributes total).
-The purpose of the collision data cleanup is to get the data in such a format that it can be merged with the Weather Underground (WU) data and overlaid onto a map.
+The purpose of the collision data cleanup is to get the data in such a format that it can be merged with the WU data and overlaid onto a map.
 To merge the two datasets, a function has been designed to transform the current WSP coordinate system (input) to global latitudes and longitudes (output).
 These new coordinates will be used to merge the collision data with the weather data.

 #### Merge of Collision Data and Weather Data